 Living with a chronic illness or disability can be challenging, but the effects may at times be more challenging than the difficulty itself.
-Other members of society, including family and friends, may view a disability as a defect or disadvantage, and many people may look at those who have a chronic illness or disability with pity.
+Disabled person treatment in India, Other members of society, including family and friends, may view a disability as a defect or disadvantage, and many people may look at those who have a chronic illness or disability with pity.

 Many individuals coping with illness and disability are able to develop or adapt their lifestyle and routines to accommodate it, but some individuals face the reality of permanent changes.
 When emotional, mental, or interpersonal concerns arise as the result of chronic illness or disability, a therapist or other mental health professional may be able to offer help and support.

 A disability is defined as an impairment of the mind or body that restricts or limits a person’s ability to engage in certain activities and interact with society or the world.
 A person who has a disability may also experience certain participation restrictions to typical daily activities.
 Between 37 and 57 million Americans (about 1 in 5 people) live with a disability.

 Many different types of disabilities exist, and a person may have a disability that is not noticeable by others.
 Disability may be progressive, result from an injury or illness, or be associated with a long-term condition and may affect: